fmm17241/complexEnvAcoustics/README.md

 ## Citation

 If you use or adapt this project, please credit:
-> McQuarrie, F.: Complex Environmental Acoustic Modeling package. https://github.com/frankMcQuarrie/complexEnvAcoustics.git.
+> McQuarrie, F.: Complex Environmental Acoustics Modeling package. https://github.com/frankMcQuarrie/complexEnvironmentalAcoustics.git.
 Version 1.0 (2025)

 ---